USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Control Technology|The control technology that is used for the measure (e.g., Low NO~x burner, Onroad Retrofit).
 Source Group|The group of sources to which the measure applies (e.g., Fabricated Metal Products - Welding).
 Equipment Life|Expected lifetime (in years) of the equipment used for the measure.
-Sectors|An emission sector or set of EPA's emission sectors to which the measure applies (e.g., ptipm, afdust, nonpoint).
+Sectors|An emissions inventory sector or set of the EPA's emissions inventory sectors to which the measure applies (e.g., ptipm, afdust, nonpoint).
 A sector represents a broad group of similar emissions sources.
 Class|The class of the measure.
-Options are Known (i.e., already in use), Emerging (i.e., realistic, but in an experimental phase), Hypothetical (i.e., the specified data are hypothetical), and Obsolete (i.e., no longer in use).
+Options are Known (i.e., already in use), Emerging (i.e., realistic, but in an experimental phase), and Hypothetical (i.e., the specified data are hypothetical).
 Eq Type|The type of COST equation to use
-Last Modified Time|The date and time on which the information about the measure was last modified in the editor or imported from a file.
+Last Modified Time|The date and time for which the information about the measure was last modified in the editor or imported from a file.
 Last Modified By|The last user to modify the measure.
 Date Reviewed|The date on which the data for the measure were last reviewed.
 Creator|The user that created the measure (either from the import process or by adding it via the "New" button).